hahutton/stor/README.md

 ### **stor** ls

-The ls (list) command lists the blobs in a container with globbing analagous to shells (without **).
+The ls (list) command lists the blobs in a container with prefix matching which is what most cloud object stores provide.
+Beyond the appearance of a file system, cloud oject stores namespaces are actually flat.

 The switches change the output and fmt of the results.

 ### **stor** rm

 The rm (remove) command deletes blobs.
-Many blobs can be removed at once with pattern globbing.
+Many blobs can be removed at once with prefix matching.

 ### **stor** init